-The funds do not vote on proxies.
+As the funds do not hold equities directly, they are not called on to vote on resolutions proposed for securities in which the funds ultimately invest.
 However, the underlying funds that hold equities may vote on proxies.

 Valuation

 We generally calculate the unit price for each fund on each business day.
 This unit price will set the transactional value of a fund on that day for those investors wishing to contribute to or withdraw from the fund, and may take into account the following factors: